Cook4986/Longhand/README.md

 # **Longhand** #
-Longhand is a word cloud generator, but the words are 3D models deployed in virtual reality.
-The models chosen represent text tokens in a corpus.
+Longhand is a word cloud generator, but the words are 3D models deployed around the user in virtual reality.
+The models chosen (and their placement)  represent text token frequencies in a target corpus.
 Longhand exposes text-centric researchers to the specific benefits of immersive visualization, including environmental depth cues and embodiment interfacing.
-The tool was envisioned as an opportunity for non-technical scholars to engage quickly in exploratory analysis - to glimpse the contents of a text corpus and generate research questions - without going down the rabbit hole of software development.

 ![throughput diagram](https://github.com/Cook4986/Longhand/blob/main/Longhand_Throughput_2023.png)

 While objects of study associated with academic disciplines “whose primary dimensions are spatial” (i.e. STEM) are regularly deployed in virtual reality (VR) to support research and instruction, immersive visualization technology has yet to see consistent uptake in text-centric humanities, like History, Philosophy, and Literature.
 This is due in part to the nature and quality of source material, which often defies visualization; transcends media; and precludes close reading by virtue of sheer scale.
 That's where Longhand comes in.

-Beginning with the notebook script ("Longhand_notebook"), Longhand inputs a plain text ["bag of words"-type](https://en.wikipedia.org/wiki/Bag-of-words_model) document.
+Longhand inputs a plain text ["bag of words"](https://en.wikipedia.org/wiki/Bag-of-words_model).
 That document is subjected to natural language processing, via [SpaCy](https://spacy.io/), whereby a researcher can customize the script to specify target parts-of-speech (e.g. nouns) or [named entity types](https://github.com/mchesterkadwell/named-entity-recognition), like plants, locations, objects, and events.
-Once the bag-of-words has been parsed by chosen sub-type, the "x" (number of) most common words are added to a dictionary of lists, in order, based their relative frequency in the transcribed corpus.
-That frequency is included in a second output document ("...objects.txt" output) along with urls, 3d model names, UIDs, and ply counts, all generated via the [Sketchfab API.](https://sketchfab.com/developers/data-api/v3)
+Once the bag-of-words has been parsed , the "x" (number of) most common words are added to a dictionary of lists based their relative frequency in the transcribed corpus.
+That frequency is included in a second output document ("...objects.txt" output) along with urls, 3d model names, UIDs, and poly counts, all generated via the [Sketchfab API.](https://sketchfab.com/developers/data-api/v3).
+The dictionary and included values are used to place objects in a Blender scene, which can be exported for display to one of many avaialble metaverse creation tools (Hubs, Spatial, Frame, etc.) as a multi-user virtual environment to support for virtual exploration by distributed teams of digital humanists

 The movitation for developing Longhand was an ongoing pattern of interrelated technology consultations, taking place in ["an academic library setting"](https://library.harvard.edu/how-to/digital-scholarship-program).
 In all cases, consultees are working with voluminous, sometimes handwritten text materials from multiple sources but lacked the programming background to effectively analyze their large-scale material collections using digital humanities methodologies associated with NLP.
 Longhand was designed to provide these non-technical researchers a sense of what they have; to virtually explore the contents of their heretofore opaque corpora, and to do so naturalistically, as embodied agents traversing a virtual research environment populated with 3D objects.